1972 Honda CL350

 The CB350 and CL350 were essentially the same mechanically, but the CB came with low, road-going exhaust pipes, upright bars and roadster styling.
 The less-popular CL was a “street scrambler,” with a cross-braced handlebar and high-mounted, exhaust pipes that looked like chromed sausages.

-All that hardly turned the CL, like this ’72 Candy Panther Gold version owned by Jim Nickerson and part of the recent Honda exhibit in the Motorcycle Hall of Fame Museum at AMA headquarters in Pickerington, Ohio, into a dirt bike.
+All that hardly turned the CL, like this ’72 Candy Panther Gold version owned by Jim Nickerson and previously part of a Honda exhibit in the Motorcycle Hall of Fame Museum at AMA headquarters in Pickerington, Ohio, into a dirt bike.
 But a CL could be coaxed into occasional goat-path duty.
 In fact, two riders won the 1968 Mexican 1,000 off-road race on a CL350 with upgraded suspension, wheels and frame.

 The CB and CL350 lasted six years in the Honda line, then the company reworked the concept, creating the CB and CL360, with engines displacing 356cc.
 The CL version lasted only two years before lagging sales spelled the end, while the CB continued through the 1977 model year, when Honda introduced its successor, the Hawk 400.